syncfusion-content/blazor-docs/blazor/sparkline/localization.md

 If the `EnableRtl` property is set to true, then the Sparkline Charts will be rendered from right-to-left direction.

-The following example shows the Sparkline Charts' render from "Right-to-left".
+The following example shows the Sparkline Charts render from "Right-to-left".

 @using Microsoft.JSInterop;